inveniosoftware/docs-invenio-rdm/docs/develop/topics/validation.md

     afield = SanitizedHTML()
 ```

+### Could find what you were looking for?

+If you didn't find the type of data you want to validate, please get in touch
+on the chat room and we'll add an example.

 ### What to do when you cannot validate (file upload example)?

 In some cases it is either not possible or even wanted to validate input data.